AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 contracts, as well as erroneous programs, on which |GNATprove| detects failing checks.

-Opening the example in GPS or GNATbench opens an aggregate project, with separate sub-projects for each lecture.
+Opening the example in GNAT Studio or GNATbench opens an aggregate project, with separate sub-projects for each lecture.

 .. rubric:: ``allocators``